VALUE: Value-Aware Large Language Model for Query Rewriting via Weighted Trie in Sponsored Search: Methodology

 \subsection{Collaborative Inference}

-As shown in Figure~\ref{fig:col}, when generating the \( t \)-th token, we insert the query into the prompt template and concatenate it with the bidword prefix to form the input of LLM to get the output probabilities.
+As shown in Figure~\ref{fig:col}, when generating the \( t \)-th token, we insert the query into the prompt template and concatenate it with the bidword prefix(i.e. the first t-1 tokens) to form the input of LLM to get the output probabilities.
 We use generated bidword prefix to retrieve all child nodes from the trie.
 The value of these child nodes is computed using the following formula:

-Here, \(\alpha\) and \(\beta\) are tunable hyperparameters, both set to 0.5, allowing us to prioritize paths with higher average values or to explore bidwords with the maximum potential value, depending on our specific needs.
+where \(\beta\) is the tunable hyperparameter set to 0.5, allowing us to prioritize paths with higher average values or to explore bidwords with the maximum potential value, depending on our specific needs.

 We then apply the softmax function to these values to obtain the normalized value \(\hat{\mathcal{V}}_k\).
-Next, we mask out all probabilities in the LLM-generated distribution that are not children of the current node.
+Next, we mask out all probabilities in the LLM-generated distribution that are not children of the previous generated token in the Weighted Trie.
 For the remaining probabilities, we adjust them by weighting with the normalized value \(\hat{\mathcal{V}}_k\) and a depth-dependent factor \(\theta\).
 The adjusted probability for each token \( k \) is given by:

-where \(\theta\) is designed to vary with the depth of the trie, playing a crucial role in balancing relevance and value in our model's output.
-At shallower levels of the trie, \(\theta\) is set to smaller values to minimize the influence of value on the output, thereby preventing the model from favoring high-value but less relevant options.
-As we delve deeper into the trie, \(\theta\) increases, allowing us to prioritize higher-value candidates from a pool of already highly relevant choices.
-Consequently, we derive a modified probability distribution \(p(k \mid x_{<t})\), from which the next token is sampled as usual.